 On April 3, the CDC released new recommendations on wearing cloth masks in public.
 In it, they highlight that we now know that the virus can spread between people interacting in close proximity—for example, speaking, coughing, or sneezing—even if those people are not exhibiting symptoms.
 In light of this new evidence, they recommend wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies).

-It is critical to emphasize that complying with the Governor’s “stay at home, stay healthy” order and maintaining 6-feet social distancing remains important to slowing the spread of the virus.
+It is critical to emphasize that complying with the Governor’s “stay at home, stay healthy” order, maintaining 6-feet social distancing, and rigorous hand hygeine remains important to slowing the spread of the virus.
 Mask use does not replace the need to follow these important precautions to prevent illness.
 Please remember that medical-grade masks are in short supply and should be reserved for health care workers.
-Cloth masks may be better than nothing at all, but we consider them a last resort.
-All of our precautions remain in place, and we are working on new protocols on non-medical masks in our communities.
+Cloth masks may be better than nothing at all, but we consider them a last resort for our employees interacting with residents who are ill.

 Please note that these pages are not intended to be all-encompassing and should not be considered to be providing medical advice.
 In all instances, you should consult with a relevant expert for guidance specific to your circumstances.